-THE 2024 ANNUAL GENERAL MEETING (AGM)
+THE 2025 ANNUAL GENERAL MEETING (AGM)

-The Company's 2024 AGM will take place as an in-person meeting at 11:00 a.m. on Friday, 19 January 2024.
-The Meeting is to be held at the Group's head office in New Malden, Surrey.
+The Company's 2025 AGM will take place as a combined in-person and virtual meeting and will be held at the Group's head office in New Malden, Surrey at 11.00 a.m. on Friday, 17 January 2025.

-The formal Notice of the Meeting is set out in the Audited Annual Report and Accounts published today.
-Explanatory notes in relation to the resolutions to be proposed at the AGM are set out at the end of the notice of meeting.
+The formal Notice of the Meeting and an associated explanatory summary of the special business to be transacted at the Meeting is set out on pages 77 - 82 of this document.
 Attendance can be in person or by proxy or, in the case of a company or organisation, by appointment of a corporate representative.